Y Pwyllgor Cyllid

 I very much welcome that discussion with the other devolved administrations, and hopefully, when we get the regional mayors sorted out, they can also become part of that discussion.
 The question I've got, though, is: isn't there a danger that the Treasury will see it as everybody ganging up on them?

 I hope not, because we also have those bilateral relationships with Treasury as well.
 So, there are things where you would expect all devolved Governments to have a particular interest in, for example, all of us—and the UK Government as well—will be feeling the pressure in terms of public services, so that often takes up quite an important part of the meeting, talking about those pressures.
 And then we'll all have the interest in what the forecasts are and being able to talk about what we expect to happen.
 So, there a lot of things that we'd have shared interests in.
 But usually around those FISC meetings, we also have bilateral meetings with the Chief Secretary to the Treasury.
-So, that's where I get to talk about coal-tip safety, for example; HS2 consequentials; all of the things that are really important specifically to us that we wouldn't necessarily expect other Governments to want to work on as well.
+So, that's where I get to talk about coal-tip safety, for example, HS2 consequentials, all of the things that are really important specifically to us that we wouldn't necessarily expect other Governments to want to work on as well.
 So, it is important, I think, that we show solidarity and unity, but do so in a way that engages UK Government, rather than makes them stand-offish.

 Evidence that we've received to this inquiry notes that the UK is the exception when it comes to the absence of an explicit needs-based element in devolved funding.
 What dialogue have you had with the Treasury regarding an explicit needs-based funding mechanism, and how do you envisage this mechanism working?